-If the works are scheduled to overrun the original so that we can ensure adequate cover remains in place:
+If the works are scheduled to overrun the original anticipated completion date, please contact us with the following information before the original completion date, so that we can ensure adequate cover remains in place:

-- What is the reason for delay in works, e.g. inclement weather or additional works? - Has the contract price changed? - Does the specification of works remain as originally - What is the anticipated completion date of the works?
+- What is the reason for delay in works, e.g. inclement weather or additional works? - Has the contract price changed? - Does the specification of works remain as originally declared? - What is the anticipated completion date of the works?
 (Please consult with your architect.) - What value of the works remains outstanding?

-Depending on the revised anticipated completion date, an
+Depending on the revised anticipated completion date, an additional premium may be required.